Article

 Style Requirements

-Write in Second Person
+Write in the Second Person

-Use second person pronouns: you, your, and yours.
+In your articles, use second person pronouns: you, your, and yours.
 Don't use first person singular pronouns: I, me, my, and mine.

 • Correct: You will deploy a server in New York.

-• Correct: Choose our New York datacenter to deploy the server.
+• Correct: Choose our New York data center to deploy the server.

 If you must use the third person, avoid the gendered pronouns he, she, his, and hers.
 Instead, use they and their.